-The name of the incorporated association is "U3A Highvale Incorporated".
+The name of the incorporated association is "U3A Highvale Incorporated" (in these rules called 'the Association').

 Under section 23 of the Act, the name of the association and its registration number must appear on all its business documents.

 2 Purposes